Science of Ketamine

 Researchers have turned to zebrafish (Danio rerio) to investigate ketamine's effects.
 Zebrafish are genetically similar to humans, and their neural activity can be easily studied due to their transparency.
 These features make them an excellent model for studying brain activity.

 In the study, zebrafish larvae were placed in a virtual reality environment simulating swimming against a current.
 When the fish perceived their efforts as futile, they exhibited passive behavior, essentially "giving up."
 After receiving ketamine, however, the fish displayed more persistence, swimming longer instead of giving up.
+This behavior mimics the resilience ketamine can induce in humans suffering from depression.

 One of the study's most significant findings involved astrocytes—support cells in the brain that influence neural activity.
 Researchers observed that ketamine temporarily boosted astrocyte activity, leading to long-lasting changes that promoted resilience in the fish.